 Select a sample QBO file and open it.
 The form 'Select Bank Account' is to select the account to import into QuickBooks your QuickBooks account.
-In this form we can see Financial Institution, that is the bank label, Account Type and Account number, which is from the QBO file you set in QIF2QBO.
+In this form we can see Financial Institution, that is the bank label, Account Type, and Account number, which is from the QBO file you set in QIF2QBO.
 In almost 99% of cases, you will use the existing QuickBooks account.
 If your account is not listed, it means the account is already online linked.
-What you have to do?
+What do you have to do?
 We must unlink the account first we want to import.

 Go to 'List' - 'Chart of Accounts'.

 ''Checking at Wells Fargo Bank'' is the account we want to import into.
 It has a yellow strike icon.
 It means it's already connected.

 We have to edit the account.
 You have to do it only for the first QBO file.
 The next QBO file will be imported into this chosen account.